SA5GI/kotuitui-website/readme.md

 CSS3: Employed for all styling, layout, and responsive design, incorporating modern features such as CSS Variables for efficient theme management.

-JavaScript (ES6): Used to handle all user interactions, including the smooth scroll functionality and the dynamic navigation bar.
+JavaScript: Used to handle all user interactions, including the smooth scroll functionality and the dynamic navigation bar.

-GSAP (GreenSock Animation Platform): A professional animation library implemented to create the high-quality smooth scrolling effect.
+GSAP: A professional animation library implemented to create the high-quality smooth scrolling effect.

 Adobe Fonts: Integrated to serve the "Gotham Narrow" typeface, ensuring brand consistency with the original design prototype.